fisapool/pusaka/pusaka-main/README.md

 # PusakaPro

-PusakaPro is a Next.js starter project integrated with Firebase Studio, designed to assist users with small estate legal processes in Malaysia.
+PusakaPro is a Next.js starter project designed to assist users with small estate legal processes in Malaysia.

 ## Core Features

-- Document Checklist: A comprehensive checklist for all required documents.
+- **Roadmap & Timeline**: Get AI-powered timeline estimations, follow a step-by-step guide for Malaysian small estate administration, and manage your document checklist.
+The checklist is for local progress tracking (saved in your browser if logged in), with links encouraging manual document management in your personal Google Drive.
-- Timeline Estimator: Estimates the duration of each step based on user-specific facts.
+- **Legal & Financial Hub**: Access comprehensive legal guides on various aspects of estate law, estimate potential administration fees with an AI-powered calculator, and find links to search for legal professionals via Google Maps.
-- Personalized Roadmap: Step-by-step guidance tailored to user selections.
+- **Integrated Chatbot**: An AI assistant to help users with queries related to the small estate process, drawing information from PusakaPro's legal guides, roadmap, and document checklist.
-- Legal Guides: Detailed information on Malaysian small estate law processes.
+- **Help Center**: Find answers to frequently asked questions (FAQs) and support information.
-- Integrated Chatbot: Assists users with queries related to the small estate process.
+- **Settings**: View user profile information (if logged in with Google) and manage application preferences (future feature).

 ## Getting Started

-To get started, take a look at the main page component located at `src/app/page.tsx`.
+To get started, take a look at the main page component located at `src/app/page.tsx` (assuming this README is within the context of the Next.js application root directory also named 'pusaka-main').

 ### Prerequisites